zhang-zengjie/SySCoRe-software/README.md

 Configure the `tbxmanager` following this [instruction](https://www.mpt3.org/Main/Installation) which installs a cluster MATLAB toolboxes for you, including `YALMIP`, the `sedumi` solver, `mpt` that works with polyhedrons, which are necessary dependencies for this toolbox.
 Let us use `TBX_MANAGER_DIR` to denote the root directory of the installation.
 The associated MATLAB toolboxes are placed under `TBX_MANAGER_DIR/toolboxes/`.
 You may also replace them with your own installations, although it is not necessary.

-#### The solvers for YALMIP
+#### The mosek solver for YALMIP

-YALMIP itself does not contain low-level solvers.
-The following solvers need to be installed.

-- Install the `SeDuMi` solver following this [instruction](https://github.com/SQLP/SeDuMi).

-- Install the `MOSEK` solver following this [instruction](https://docs.mosek.com/10.0/toolbox/install-interface.html).
+The 'mosek' solver is also needed, which can be installed following this [instruction](https://docs.mosek.com/10.0/toolbox/install-interface.html).
 Note that `MOSEK` has different versions among `Windows`, `Linux`, and `Mac OS`.
 Ensure that you are downloading the correct version.
 It is also important to obtain the `license` following the [intruction](https://docs.mosek.com/10.0/licensing/index.html).
 Note down the root directory of `MOSEK` as `MOSEK_DIR`.

 #### The Tensor toolbox